ING-RB/Drone_pick-place/readme.md

     chmod +x QGroundControl-x86_64.AppImage

 ## Demo
+You can run the same simulation showed in DEMO.mp4

-You will need 3 terminals.
+You will need 3 terminals:

 ### TERMINAL 1:
 **From Drone_pick-place folder:**